Gaelic Memories Photography September 2019

 The kp number system is just a scale of geomagnetic activity.
 The kp numbers start at 0 and as the geomagnetic (aurora) strength increases, so too does the kp number.
 So kp 0 being a very weak or none existent aurora, right through to 9 being a major geomagnetic storm with auroras likely in France and even Northern Spain.

+I use this website http://www.aurora-service.eu Scandinavia, run by enthusiastic volunteers.
+They provide free of charge a constantly updated 3hr predictions of the Aurora.
 This site has a number of tools and displays that monitor the elements needed for a successful Aurora prediction.

 1. BZ Gauge – The Direction of the Interplanetary Magnetic Field

-The BZ is the most important factor for the prediction of capturing the Aurora; this gauge gives the direction of the interplanetary magnetic field, we need this gauge to read in the negative (Southward).
+The BZ’s the most important factor for the prediction of capturing the Aurora; this gauge gives the direction of the interplanetary magnetic field, we need this gauge to read in the negative (Southward).
 This causes charged particles into the Van Allen belt2 around the earth.
 The resulting particles enter the Earths atmosphere colliding with gases (Oxygen & Nitrogen) this collision releases energy that emits light (Aurora Borealis).

 2. Solar Wind Gauge